samlupton/Gemify/README.md

 ### Swift Package Manager

 1. In Xcode, go to **File > Add Packages**
-2. Paste the repository URL:
+2. Use the repository URL:

    ```
    https://github.com/samlupton/Gemify.git
    ```
-3. Select the package and add it to your project.
+3. Select the package and add it to your target.

 ---